maxtkc/mos-herb-site/work_w_me.md

 %}

 #### Low-income herbal consults
 I offer a limited number of $10 initial consultations and $5 follow-ups.
 These are available first come, first served, and are for clients who cannot afford my full prices.
-You can request one of these sessions by writing "$10/$5 consult" in the "notes" section of the scheduler above.
+If you're interested in one of these sessions, please let me know during our intro call and I can tell you when the next one is available.
 I cannot offer sliding scale herbs since I don't use my own apothecary (see below).

 #### Cost of herbs